 CBD (Trumpeter Swan Society) v.
 EPA -NRA and Safari Club International jointly intervened in this case to oppose anti-hunting environmental group's efforts to ban lead ammunition nationwide under the Toxic Substances Control Act (TSCA), which is administered by the EPA.
 The case was dismissed on procedural grounds: CBD had previously brought a similar lawsuit, which it lost, and then it basically re-filed the case under another group's name (the Trumpeter Swan Society).
-That ruling is currently on appeal.
+That ruling is currently on appeal, with oral arguments having been held on October 24, 2014.